smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnSystemTimeReady/index.md

 : HMI

 Purpose
-: Inform SDL about readiness to provide system time
+: Notifies SDL that the HMI is ready to provide accurate system time

 !!! must

-The HMI must send BC.OnSystemTimeReady to SDL due to new ignition cycle in order to notify SDL about readiness to provide system time.
+The HMI must send a BC.OnSystemTimeReady notification to SDL when a new ignition cycle occurs in order to notify SDL that the HMI is once again ready to provide accurate system time.
 !!!

 ### Notification